libjohn/slide-template-dukeu/README.md

 # README

-A slide template with the the Duke University Color Palatte
+Based on the [Xaringan](https://slides.yihui.name/xaringan/#1) R-Markdown slide package, This is a slide template to integrate the Duke University Color Palatte

 ## Combines